 - The following principles apply with respect to this policy:

-- Corporate data is an important resource in informing the strategy and management of the University.
+- Corporate data is an essential component of effective strategy development and management of the University.

-- New data systems developed or purchased by the University should be interfaced with the current corporate data systems and not implemented as stand-alone systems.
+- New data systems mastering or referencing enterprise master data, whether developed or purchased by the University, must be interfaced with the current corporate data systems and not implemented as stand-alone systems.

-- Corporate data should be accurate and verifiable.
+- Corporate data, especially primary source data, must be accurate and verifiable.

 - The value of corporate data is increased through widespread, timely and consistent use.